 This is an easy to use tripod that I mostly take with me locally or use at home.
 It does the job and is great when I want to detach my camera quickly- with the easy release head.
 I love using it for time-lapses or long exposures.

-I love this lens because it’s amazing quality (much better than the kit lens, and is perfect for almost any circumstance.
+I love this lens because of the amazing quality (much better than the kit lens, and is perfect for almost any circumstance.

 I love this lens for travel and outdoor photography.
 It has a great zoom range and takes sharp photos easily.
 Make sure you have a good tripod or a steady hand when fully zoomed in as there’s no image stabilization.